VIKASSAMVEL/farmer_ai_agent/readme.md

 The project is built on a modular architecture, with distinct components for each key function:

-*   **🧑‍🌾 Personalized Crop Advisory:** Get tailored advice for specific crops (e.g., Tomato, Rice, Wheat).
+*   **Personalized Crop Advisory:** Get tailored advice for specific crops (e.g., Tomato, Rice, Wheat).
 The agent considers soil type and provides recommendations on best practices, climate-smart tips, and care instructions using local data.

 *   **🌿 Plant Disease Identification (CV):** Upload an image of a plant leaf, and the agent will use a computer vision model (via Roboflow) to identify potential diseases.
 It then leverages a local LLM to provide practical solutions and medicine recommendations.